SINTEF/rusty-chunkenc/docs/blog-post.md

 ### By the Way, IEEE 754 Floating Point Numbers Are Weird

-Computers deal with not only whole numbers but decimal numbers, too.
+Computers deal with not only whole numbers but also decimal numbers.
 Representing decimal numbers with 0 and 1 bits is possible.
 It used to be a mess as people did represent those numbers differently, but eventually, people and computers adopted the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754).
 The wide adoption is a good success story.
 If you like reading about computer standards, you can [purchase the standard for *only* $106.00](https://standards.ieee.org/ieee/754/6210/).
 It is not the focus of this article, but it's important to know something: IEEE 754 decimal numbers are **weird**.

 The approximate maximum value of a 64 bits IEEE 754 number is `1.7976931348623157e308`.
 It's a huge number, much bigger than `9,223,372,036,854,775,807`, the maximum value of a whole number using the same amount of bits.